Peak and off-peak electricity times

 Peak vs off-peak electricity prices

-As you would expect, using power during peak times of day, rather than at off-peak times, will naturally result in higher costs – and higher bills.
-You can typically expect peak electricity prices to cost upwards of 40c per kilowatt hour (kWh), with some retailers charging as much as 60c/kWh in some cases.
 Off-peak electricity prices generally tend to sit around the 15c-25c/kWh mark depending on location, although some retailers have been known to charge under 10c/kWh before for either shoulder or off-peak times.

-As you can see, there is a dramatic difference in peak and off-peak prices, so shifting a good percentage of your daily energy usage to off-peak times would clearly be a smart move – if you are signed up to a time of use tariff.
-However, given the huge price difference – and the fact that you may have trouble delaying much of your energy usage to off-peak hour – you could be better off sticking with the certainty of a single rate tariff, whereby you’ll pay the same price for power at all times.
-For a time of use tariff to work out cheaper than a single rate tariff, you will likely need to shift about a third of your daily energy requirements to off-peak hours (generally 10pm to 7am).
+There is a dramatic difference in peak and off-peak prices.
+If you are signed up for a time of use tariff, shifting a good percentage of your daily energy usage to off-peak times would be a smart way to reduce your energy bills.
+If you face trouble delaying the bulk of your energy usage to off-peak hours – you could be better off sticking with ta single rate tariff, whereby you’ll pay the same price for power at all times and reduce your chances of bill shock.

 Should I use peak and off-peak electricity rates?

-Peak and off-peak electricity rates can be beneficial for some households, but it isn’t a one size fits all scenario.
-It is likely not the best move for those who are home and use lots of power in the early evening.
-In order to save money, it’s best to reduce energy usage as much as possible during peak time.
-Single rate tariff users won’t need to worry about what time of day to use power, as the tariff will remain unchanged.
+It is likely not the best move for Aussies who disproportionately use lots of power in the early evening.
+In order to save money, it’s best to reduce energy usage as much as possible during peak hours.

-Keep in mind that in order to be charged different rates at peak and off-peak times, the property must have a smart meter installed and be signed up to a time of use or flexible pricing tariff.
-Whatever the type of tariff, it’s always a smart move to regularly compare providers, plans and prices to avoid paying too much.
+Keep in mind that to be charged different rates at peak and off-peak times, the property must have a smart meter installed and be signed up for a time of use or flexible pricing tariff.

 If you haven’t compared energy providers recently, head to our free comparison tool by clicking the link below.